liamgreenhill/liamnugent.me/posts/upgrading-to-eleventy-v1-on-netlify.md

 This was in conflict with an earlier line in the debug output that reported that the build script was using an earlier version of node. `Now using node v10.24.1 (npm v6.14.12)` appeared around line 21 of the deploy log on netlify’s web UI.

-So my fix was to update the version of node that netlify would use to deploy my site.
+Therefore, my fix was to update the version of node that netlify would use to deploy my site.

 First of all, I updated node locally and tried pushing that up but this had no impact.
-(I think I followed the original set up advice to ignore my node folder so I should have known this was a red herring.)
+(I think I followed the original set up advice to git ignore my node modules folder—I should have known this was a red herring.)

 The solution was to insert a line to my `netlify.toml` file to set an [environment variable](https://docs.netlify.com/configure-builds/environment-variables/)

 I added the following line at the end of my `netlify.toml` file:
 `environment = { NODE_VERSION = "14.15.3" }`

-So my entire netlify.toml file now looks like this:
+My entire netlify.toml file now looks like this:
 ```
 [build]
   publish = "_site"